This Hunter’s ‘Wild-Boar’ Hotpot contains no actual Boar Meat, but uses the trick of cooking regular pork with Red Wine to mimic the taste.

 The name of this dish is a little misleading in that no real Wild Boar is included, and because none of the ingredients are actually the yield of the hunt.
 It is called a ‘Hunter’s’ Hotpot because it is made in the Italian ‘Cacciatore’ style, which translates as ‘Hunter, and because it uses the culinary trick I learned from my father of cooking Pork in Red Wine to produce the strong and earthy flavors of Boar Meat.
 The umami ‘earthiness’ of the final result is also enhanced with a liberal inclusion of dried Chinese Black Mushrooms.

-The Basic Method for a Hunter’s ‘Wild-Boar’ Hotpot
+How to make a Hunter’s ‘Wild-Boar’ Hotpot

 First, soak the Black Mushrooms in warm water to cover for at least an hour, then remove and drain reserving the soaking liquid.
 You should have a cup to use for later, so make allowances for this when beginning the soaking process.